 It’s easy to watch NFL games if you have cable or another pay TV package.
 But what if you’ve cut the cord or simply want to watch NFL games online — for free, ideally?

-Here’s everything you need to know — and possibly, a few products and services you’ll want to buy or try out during free trials — to watch NFL games during the 2019 season.
+Here’s everything you need to know — and possibly, a few products and services you’ll want to buy or try out during free trials — to watch NFL games during the 2019 season all the way through the Super Bowl.

 Sunday afternoon NFL games are generally broadcast on CBS and Fox stations during the regular season around the country, though which games are on your local TV channels depend on where you live.
 Generally speaking, you’ll always get the broadcast for your local team(s), along with one or more games that TV executives have determined are of interest to the most viewers.

 Regular season “Sunday Night Football” and “Monday Night Football” are always broadcast nationally, on NBC and ESPN, respectively, and NBC and ESPN have broadcast rights for certain playoff games at other times once the post-season starts.
-As you can see, it can get quite confusing figuring out which TV channels are broadcasting NFL playoff games.
-Here’s the upcoming NFL game schedule:
+It can get quite confusing figuring out which TV channels are broadcasting NFL playoff games.
+There’s only one game left on the NFL schedule now, though, the Super Bowl:

 Super Bowl 2020: Sunday, February 2